scikit-hep/pyhf/README.md

 The HistFactory p.d.f. template [[CERN-OPEN-2012-016](https://cds.cern.ch/record/1456844)] is per-se independent of its implementation in ROOT and sometimes, it's useful to be able to run statistical analysis outside of ROOT, RooFit, RooStats framework.

-This repo has some example code for multi-bin histogram-based analysis based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of new physics" [[arxiv:1007.1727](https://arxiv.org/abs/1007.1727)].
+This repo is a pure-python implementation of that statistical model for multi-bin histogram-based analysis and its interval estimation is based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of new physics" [[arxiv:1007.1727](https://arxiv.org/abs/1007.1727)].
+The aim is also support modern computational graph libraries such as PyTorch and Tensorflow in order to make use of features such as of autodifferentiation and GPU acceleration.

 ## What does it support

-Implemented variations
+Implemented variations:
 - [x] HistoSys
 - [x] OverallSys
 - [x] ShapeSys